myllynen/satellite-automation/roles/satellite_manifest/README.md

 # Refresh manifest in Satellite
 satellite_manifest_refresh: false

-# Manifest path on the target host
+# Manifest path to use on the target host
 satellite_manifest_path: /root/satellite_manifest.zip

 #
 # Required when copying manifest
 #
-# Manifest file to copy to target
+# Local manifest file to copy to target
 satellite_manifest_file: satellite_manifest.zip

 #